-Through INtax – Yes.
-Service providers uploading into INtax can upload files containing all the clients registered to them.
+Yes, through providers uploading into INtax can upload files containing all the clients registered to them.
 Service providers can use the batch upload function.

 Verify if the "Upload" button was clicked.
 Clicking "Browse" and then clicking the "Next" button triggers this error.
 The correct order is "Browse," "Upload" and then "Next."